Slimming Belly Patch Review - Does This Weight-Loss Product Work?

 We dug deep and spent hours sorting through hundreds of user reviews on Slimming Belly Patch and condensed into this helpful FAQ.

-What are the side effects of the Belly Patch?
+What are the side effects of the Slim Patch?

-The Belly Patch better referred as Slimming Belly Patch, side effects according to customer comments may include skin irritation, redness, rash, burning and itching.
+The Slim Patch better referred as Slimming Belly Patch, side effects according to customer comments may include skin irritation, redness, rash, burning and itching.

 What is in Slimming Belly Patch?